 WHAT?!
 The note wasn’t there?
 I wanted to tell her, “Look again!
 Look again!”
 Sadly, no notes were found.

 Happily for her, she was able to buy a new car last weekend and no longer rides the train.
 Since then I have been on several trains that I stuck notes to and haven’t found a single one.
-All I can think is someone cleaning the cars began to find my where can you buy viagra in new zealand messages.
+All I can think is someone cleaning the cars began to find my secret messages.
 I hope they made someone’s day… but considering my friend is a witch and some of my notes often eluded to that in bizarre and cryptic ways, I most likely frightened them instead.

 But then again, there WAS the giant duck…